fmsabatini/ReproducibleWorkflow/slides.md

 </div>

 ---

-# Let's Create and Sync our first RMarkdown file
+# Let's Add a file to our Repo

-* Create a Markdown file, and save it as _myproject.Rmd_
+* For instance you can create a Markdown file, and save it as _myproject.Rmd_

 <div class="grid grid-cols-2 gap-4">
 <div>